 Sinek says this is our main flaw and it’s because we have grown up in a world of instant gratification.
 For example, if we want to buy something we can get it next day delivery, if we want to watch a TV show we can binge it in one go on Netflix, and if we even want a date we can simply swipe on tinder.

 This is causing us to be impatient with things like love.
 It’s also making us impatient at work as we want to instantly make an impact in our jobs, and when we don’t achieve something straight away we want to give up and quit.

 We love filters

 Growing up in an Instagram world, it’s made us good at putting a filter on things.
 We like to show people that our life is amazing even though we are actually unhappy.
-We want to seem tough to the world and that we have our lives figured out when deep down we don’t, and this is ultimately making us dissatisfied and lowering our self esteem.
+We want to seem tough to the world – as though we have our lives figured out – when deep down we don’t, and this is ultimately making us dissatisfied and lowering our self-esteem.

 Can’t form deep and meaningful relationships

 Most friendships these days are superficial.
 We have fun with ‘friends’ but we can’t rely or fully trust them.
-This is causing us to turn to social media when we are troubled or stress instead of people.
-Every time we get a like or message it makes us feel good and so creates an addiction to things like Instagram and Facebook, ones just as bad as drug or alcohol addictions – which we also turn to instead of people.
+This is causing us to turn to social media when we are troubled or stressed instead of people.
+Every time we get a like or message it makes us feel good and so creates addictions to things like Instagram and Facebook, ones just as bad as drug or alcohol addictions – which we also turn to instead of people.

 BUT it’s not our fault…

 It turns out we’re not the ones to blame for our problems.
 We were dealt a ‘bad hand’.
 We grew up subject to failed parenting strategies where we were told we were special and can have anything we want in life.
 Schools awarded us even when we didn’t really achieve anything substantial.
 Therefore, when we face the real world and get a job, we find out we’re not special and can’t just get something because we want it.
 Shattering our self-image and self-esteem.

 So do you agree?